onthegomap/planetiler/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Flatmap
+about: Suggest an idea for Planetiler
 title: "[FEATURE] "
 labels: ''
 assignees: ''